sahithyandev/s3/src/content/docs/artificial-intelligence/11-informed-searching.md

 A general search approach that prioritizes nodes based on an evaluation function.
 At each step, it selects the most promising node from the frontier according to some measure.

-The frontier is typically implemented as a priority queue ordered by the evaluation function value.
+The frontier is typically implemented as a priority queue, ordered by the evaluation function value.

 #### Evaluation Function